How to teach math in small groups looks different for each teacher due to personality, teaching style, grade level and a group of kiddos.

 For some, teaching guided math in kindergarten seems like a daunting task.

-It can be difficult, but with goals in mind it’s a great and sure fire way to meet the needs of your students.
+It can be difficult, but with goals in mind, it’s a sure-fire way to meet the needs of your students.
 If you want to differentiate math, then guided math is for you.

-- year-long math manipulatives (with enough materials for 6-7 students)
+- year-long math manipulatives (with enough materials for a group size 6-7 students)